SimiaCryptus/qqn-optimizer/paper/combined.md

 We present the Quadratic-Quasi-Newton (QQN) algorithm, which combines gradient and quasi-Newton directions through quadratic interpolation.
 QQN constructs a parametric path $\mathbf{d}(t) = t(1-t)(-\nabla f) + t^2 \mathbf{d}_{\text{L-BFGS}}$ and performs univariate optimization along this path, creating an adaptive interpolation that requires no additional hyperparameters.

-Using a multi-stage benchmarking tournament methodology to ensure fair comparison across optimizer families, we conducted comprehensive optimization runs across 27 benchmark problems with 21 optimizer variants.
+Using a multi-stage benchmarking tournament methodology to ensure fair comparison across optimizer families, we conducted comprehensive optimization runs across 62 benchmark problems with 21 optimizer variants, totaling 560 optimization runs.

-Our results demonstrate that QQN variants achieve statistically significant dominance across the benchmark suite.
-Through comprehensive statistical analysis, QQN optimizers consistently outperform non-QQN methods, with win-loss ratios ranging from 14W-6L-9T to 17W-6L-6T in head-to-head comparisons.
-QQN-StrongWolfe achieves 100% success rate on convex problems like Sphere_2D, while QQN-Bisection variants excel on multimodal problems with up to 85% success on StyblinskiTang_2D.
-While L-BFGS-Aggressive shows exceptional efficiency on convex problems (7-10 function evaluations), and Adam-Fast performs well on specific multimodal problems, the statistical evidence establishes QQN's superior overall performance.
+Our results demonstrate that QQN variants achieve significant dominance across the benchmark suite.
+QQN algorithms won 36 out of 62 problems (58%), with QQN-Bisection variants achieving 100% success on multiple convex problems while requiring only 12-16 function evaluations compared to 300+ for gradient descent methods.
+QQN-StrongWolfe excelled on Rosenbrock_5D (35% success vs 0% for most competitors) and StyblinskiTang_2D (90% success rate).
+While L-BFGS variants showed efficiency on convex problems and Adam-Fast dominated neural network tasks (32.5-60% success rates), QQN's consistent performance across problem types establishes its practical utility.

 We provide both theoretical convergence guarantees and a comprehensive benchmarking and reporting framework for reproducible optimization research.
 Code available at https://github.com/SimiaCryptus/qqn-optimizer/.